 In this process, waterproof adhesives are sprayed on the number of members.
-Polyurethane adhesives (also know as PUR) or phenol resorcinol formaldehyde (PRF) adhesives are used in the production of CLT, finger joints, glulam, laminated logs.
+Polyurethane adhesives (also known as PUR) or phenol resorcinol formaldehyde (PRF) adhesives are used in the production of CLT, finger joints, glulam, and laminated logs.

 In this process, the lumbar board is passed through a tunnel.
-The tunnel has many nozzles spry.
+The tunnel has many nozzles spray.
 Which is constantly sprayed with adhesive on wood.

 6. Panel lay-up

 After the gluing process.
 One lumbar is placed on the other lumbar at a 90-degree angle.
 Lumber boards (usually three, five, or seven) are pasted together in this process.
 The thickness of each layer of timber typically varies in thickness between

 17 mm to 45mm.
 Thus the thickness of the entire CLT can range from approximately 51 mm to 500 mm.